 Sitting too much whether out of necessity due to our jobs or just to relax is not the best thing for our health.
 In fact, prolonged sitting can also contribute to an earlier death.
-However, there are a few simple steps that can help counteract the ill effects of sitting too much that you may want to start incorporating into your life.
+However, there are a few simple steps that can help reverse the ill effects of sitting too much that you may want to start incorporating into your life.

 No matter how busy that you may be at your computer, desk or television, taking breaks from your seated position every 20 or 30 minutes can greatly improve the negative impact of sitting too long.
 If you can’t remember to stop because you are so immersed in your project or program, then set an alarm or schedule a reminder by way of an email alert that will get your attention.